Focused therapeutic areas and pipeline progress

 Cancer has affected people of all ages and societies throughout human history, posing a serious threat to life.
 Addressing this multifaceted global health issue stands as one of the most pressing challenges and missions in modern biomedical science.

-mRNA-based therapeutics in cancer treatment induce antigen expression, which triggers strong, specific immune responses, enabling multiple precise and effective immuno-oncology therapies.
+mRNA-based therapeutics in cancer treatment induce antigen expression, which triggers strong, specific immune responses.
+This enables the development of multiple precise and effective immuno-oncology therapies.
 Dedicated to immuno-oncology and driven by innovation, we strive to bring hope to cancer patients globally.

 For centuries, the epic of humanity’s fight against infectious diseases has been marked by wisdom, resilience and scientific progress.
-The outbreak of COVID-19 pandemic further accelerated advancements in vaccine technology, with mRNA vaccines emerging as novel and effective tools with strong immune responses, remarkable speed and efficacy.
+The outbreak of COVID-19 pandemic further accelerated advancements in vaccine technology, with mRNA vaccines emerging as novel and effective tools able to activate strong immune responses, remarkable speed and efficacy.